-1. authorised the Board of Directors to grant, free

-performance shares, on one or more occasions, at its

-choice, either existing shares of the Company or shares to be issued, to qualifying employees or company officers the French Commercial Code) of the Company or to certain categories of such employees or officers and of companies and economic interest groups affiliated with the Company pursuant to the conditions defined in Article L. 225-197-2 of the French Commercial Code:
+IV.
+Free shares granted during the fiscal year ended 31 December 2019 authorised the Board of Directors to grant, free performance shares, on one or more occasions, at its choice, either existing shares of the Company or shares to be issued, to qualifying employees or company officers (within the meaning of Article L. 225-197-1 II paragraph 1 of the French Commercial Code) of the Company or to certain categories of such employees or officers and of companies and economic interest groups affiliated with the Company pursuant to the conditions defined in Article L. 225-197-2 of the French Commercial Code; 4